-(3) In the case of a termination without cause or a resignation for good reason not in connection with a change of control or in the case of Termination Without Cause or Resignation for Good Reason in Connection with Change in Control, Mr. Nierenberg would receive 18 months of health insurance premiums.
-The amount of \$36,696 included reflects the \$24,464 premium for the fiscal year 2024, pro-rated for an 18-month period.
+- (5) If the termination of employment occurred in the 24 months following a change of control, all of Mr. Nierenberg's outstanding equity awards would become fully vested, with his performance-vesting as of the change in control date. - (6) In the case of a termination without cause or a resignation for good reason not in connection with a with change in control, Mr. Nierenberg would receive 18 months of health insurance premiums.
+The amount of \$52,742 included reflects the \$35,161 premium for the fiscal year 2025, pro-rated for an 18-month period.